Autumn Table

 Fretboard Screenshot Guitar Fretboard

-You can add a capo by pressing the desired number/ position on the fretboard.
+You can add or remove a capo by pressing the desired number/ position on the fretboard.

 Fretboard Screenshot